Yetzyow/Yetzyow-Trademark-Declaration/README.md

 # Trademark Declaration: Yetzyow
-**Jurisdictions:** United Kingdom & United States
+**Jurisdictions:** United States
 **Legal Name:** Yetzirah Mihael Litzow Díaz
 **Brand Identity:** Yetzyow
-**Timestamp:** 2025-11-19T15:10:00 CST
+**Timestamp (U.S. CST):** 2025-11-19T15:10:00 CST

 ---

 ## Declaration of Lifelong Commitment
 I, **Yetzirah Mihael Litzow Díaz**, hereby declare and timestamp my lifelong dedication to the creative, academic, and professional pursuit of videogames and related creative domains under the trademark identity **Yetzyow**.
-This declaration is made for the purpose of establishing continuity, recognition, and protection of the Yetzyow brand in the **United Kingdom and the United States**, including the use of U.S. platforms for creative, academic, and entertainment purposes.
+This declaration is made for the purpose of establishing continuity, recognition, and protection of the Yetzyow brand in the **United States**, including the use of U.S. platforms for creative, academic, and entertainment purposes.

 ---